برجاء الإنتظار ...

 Booster vaccination:

 Booster doses should be given at least 6 months after the last priming dose and in accordance with the official recommendations.
-At the very least, a dose of Hib vaccine must be administered.
+As a minimum, a dose of Hib vaccine must be administered.

 In addition: